System Design Space

 Inside Argo: Automating the Future

-A documentary about how Argo evolved from a single workflow engine to a platform ecosystem for GitOps, progressive delivery and automation in Kubernetes.
+A documentary about how Argo grew from a workflow engine into an ecosystem for GitOps, progressive delivery, and Kubernetes automation.

 Year:2024